The Fitness Zone

 7. Keep a strong core and comfortable posture – this will allow for a powerful stride, AKA faster running, and it requires less energy.

-8. To increase motivation, run with a friend or listen to your favourite tunes.
+8. To increase motivation, use a guided running app or listen to your favourite tunes.

 9. Investing in a pair of good quality shoes is essential.
-Running shoes need to be properly fitted and should be replaced every 4-6 months, depending on the kilometers you clock up.
+Running shoes need to be properly fitted and should be replaced every 4-6 months, depending on the kilometres you clock up.